Eltend/RootOS/module/README.md

 # RootOS
-The currently developed ne os named: RootOS.
+The currently developed os named: RootOS.
 This version is the "RootOS zippi" version